SpaceParkLeicester/yolo_otd/README.md

-# airbus-ml
-ML models for Object Detection on Airbus data
+# ML models for Object Detection on Airbus data